L Sarhan is a former server and worked in restaurants for over 15 years.

-Whether you are dining at your local fast food place or invited to have dinner with the Queen of England, certain dining etiquette should be in practice.
+Whether you are dining at your local fast food place or have been invited to dinner with the Queen of England, certain dining etiquette should be in practice.
 Even though some dining etiquette may vary depending on the setting, basic napkin etiquette should generally stay the same regardless of the venue.

-The word napkin derives from the Old French word "nappe" from around the early 15th century meaning cloth and the Middle English word "kin" meaning small.
+The word napkin derives from the Old French word nappe from around the early 15th century meaning cloth and the Middle English word kin, meaning small.
 That being said, napkins are supposed to be made from cloth.

-So whether in a formal or casual dining experience you should always use napkins made from cloth.
+So whether in a formal or casual dining experience, you should always use napkins made from cloth.
 However, some situations, such as casual dining restaurants or cookouts with friends, only offer paper napkins.
-In the event that this should occur, simply use the same basic napkin etiquette even with paper napkins.
+In the event that this should occur, simply use the same basic napkin etiquette, even with paper napkins.